-Payment of the lump sum is made at the discretion of USS, but your wishes are of course taken into consideration.
-This allows us to make sure your money goes to the right people and means it's not subject to Inheritance Tax.
+Payment of the lump sum is made at the discretion of USS, but your wishes are, of course, taken into consideration.
+As the payment is discretionary, it means it is not subject to Inheritance Tax.

-Complete an Expression of Wish form to tell us who you wish to receive the lump sum.
+Complete an Expression of Wish form within the first five years of retiring to tell us who you wish to receive the lump sum.
 Log in to My USS to complete online or download a copy to print and return to us.
-It's important you update this at least every three years so we know it's up to date, even if your wishes haven't changed.
+It's important you update this regularly, so we know it's up to date, even if your wishes haven't changed.

-If you don't complete an Expression of Wish, we'll take other documents like your Will into consideration.
+If you don't complete an Expression of Wish, we'll take other documents like your will into consideration.
 But we won't have your most up to date wishes for our final decision.